Complaints Policy

 How do I make a complaint?

-If you remain unsatisfied with our response, or if you wish to refer your complaint to the complaints manager, please email the complaints administrator: [email protected] who will pass your complaint to Emma Gaudern.
+Step 2 – If you remain unsatisfied with our response, or if you wish to refer your complaint to the complaints manager, please email: [email protected].
+To help us to understand your complaint please tell us what you think we have got wrong and what you hope to achieve as a result of your complaint.

 If you require any help in making your complaint we will try to help you.